 Hot Tip: Pack a waterproof windbreaker with all those swimsuits — the weather can be fickle (read: rainy and windy) in this part of Maui.
 We detail the best times to visit Hawaii (by seasons and islands) in our latest guide.

-Chicago is a city of architecture and design, and The Ritz-Carlton — smack in the middle of the Magnificent Mile — channels that history in an appropriately stunning way.
+Chicago is a city of architecture and design, and The Ritz-Carlton, Chicago — smack in the middle of the Magnificent Mile — channels that history in an appropriately stunning way.
 The experience starts in the 12th-floor lobby, where Art Nouveau has influenced everything from the marble fountain to the undulating chandelier.

 Higher up, even the smallest guest rooms are large by city standards and feature arresting views of Lake Michigan or the Magnificent Mile.
 There’s also a spa, fitness center, and restaurant serving regional cuisine.
 The heated indoor pool is a favorite hangout spot, particularly for families, with beneath-the-surface LED lights that set the water aglow.